-FP GOV 5.05: Governing Body Responsibilities
+FP GOV 5.06: Governing Body Responsibilities

-The governing body annually assesses overall risk to the organization, including the organization's continuing ability to pursue strategic goals and meet the needs of persons served.
+The governing body comprehensively assesses overall risk to the organization on an annual basis.
+Interpretation: The governing body may use assessments of different areas of risk conducted by staff throughout the year to inform their annual review of overall risks.

-Interpretation: Organization staff may be responsible for assessing different areas of risk throughout the year and sending the results of the assessments to the governing body to inform its annual review of overall risks.Examples: Areas of potential risk that should be included in the governing body’s review, when applicable, include: (a) compliance with legal requirements; (b) disruption of operations due to a public health emergency or natural disaster; (c) technology and information management; (d) insurance and liability; (e) health and safety of administrative and service environments; (f) human resource practices, including use of independent contractors and volunteers; (g) contracting practices and compliance; (h) rights and confidentiality issues of persons served; (i) financial risks; (j) public relations, branding, and reputation; and (k) conflict of interest.
+Examples: Areas of potential risk that should be included in the governing body’s review, when applicable, include: (a) compliance with legal requirements; (b) disruption of operations due to a public health emergency or natural disaster; (c) technology and information management; (d) insurance and liability; (e) health and safety of administrative and service environments; (f) human resource practices, including use of independent contractors and volunteers; (g) contracting practices and compliance; (h) rights and confidentiality issues of persons served; (i) financial risks; (j) public relations, branding, and reputation; and (k) conflict of interest.

-Financial risk assessment involves the identification of factors or conditions related to funding and financial health that may pose a threat to the achievement of an organization's objectives and mission including, for example, the effectiveness and efficiency of financial operations and the reliability of financial reporting.
-Areas of known financial risk include:

-fraud and misuse of funds;

-investments;

-tax liabilities;

-physical assets and financial information;

-fundraising practices;

-funding of benefits, including health retirement benefits, pensions, etc.; and

-deferred revenue.